felipebmello/3rd-Person/Readme.md

 ## IN PROGRESS

 #### Enemy
-- I've started implementing Behaviour Trees to separate the two types of enemies, but felt the light detection needed to be sorted out before I started working on individual nodes
+- Behaviour tree for Enemy #2 (Has FOV, runs from light) needs only minor adjustments to the AI's behaviour when running away.

 ## TODO: